Table of Contents

 - Loss of consciousness.

-Adderall overdose is treated by attempts to rid as much of the drug from the system as possible.
+Adderall overdose symptoms is treated by attempts to rid as much of the drug from the system as possible.

 Healthy Ways to Manage School or Work Stress Without Adderall